About

 Today, Fortepan is more of a concept for sharing and displaying photos for public use.

-Drawing upon the power of place, the Fortepan US platform encourages family contributors and cultural heritage institutions within a single U.S. state or other entity (like an Indigenous territory or U.S. national park) to join digital forces and unite the historical photographs/cultural artifacts in their holdings through a single interface.
+Drawing upon the power of place, the Fortepan US platform encourages family contributors and cultural heritage institutions within a single U.S. state or other entity (like an Indigenous territory or U.S. national park) to join digital forces and virtually unite the historical photographs/cultural artifacts in their holdings through a single interface.

 These place-based photos are also organized according to time: thousands of photos from the same state or territory, across multiple collections, are situated along a timeline so that all historical photographs are immediately contextualized alongside other photos from the same year.
 This gives users the feel of a collective family album that tells the visual story of that place.
 You can view the photos in chronological order in either timeline view or grid view.